JoeyCorbett/JoeyCorbett/README.md

-Hi 👋 My name is Joey
+Hi 👋 My name is Joseph
 ======================================================================================================================================

 Computer Science Student, Web Developer, and IT Help Desk Technician